IGRDA/TFM/README.md

-# Introduction to Lévyprocesses and financial applications
+# Introduction to Lévy processes and financial applications

 This repository complements my master's thesis on introduction to Lévy processes with applications in finance.